zelaznik/es_notes/README.md

 # Goals of Tutorial
 - Become familiar with Rest-API and query patterns
 - Be able to debug Elasticsearch in Chirp
+- Implement an real-world feature request in the Chirp backlog

 # Table Of Contents